Mining activities in detail

-Mining in done in open pit or underground mines, or by drilling.
+Mining in done in open pit or underground mines, or by in-situ recovery method.

 AREVA’s mining experts regularly test and use innovative techniques to improve personnel safety and the performance of existing mines.

-At the end of the mine’s operating life, the mill is dismantled and the site is rehabilitated and replanted in compliance with applicable environmental standards, while dialogue with the local community continues.
+At the end of the mine’s operating life, the mining site is dismantled and the site is rehabilitated in compliance with applicable environmental standards, while dialogue with the local community continues.

 AREVA performs radiological and environmental monitoring of these sites for a period of at least 10 years.